tassosho/mimic2/README.md

    Tunable hyperparameters are found in [hparams.py](hparams.py).
 You can adjust these at the command line using the `--hparams` flag, for example `--hparams="batch_size=16,outputs_per_step=2"`.
-   Hyperparameters should generally be set to the same values at both training and eval time.
-I highly recommend setting the params in the hparams.py file to gurantee consistentcy during preprocessing, training, evaluating, and running the demo server.
+   Hyperparameters should generally be set to the same values at both training and eval time. **I highly recommend setting the params in the hparams.py file to guarantee consistency during preprocessing, training, evaluating, and running the demo server.
+The --hparams flag will be deprecated soon**

 5. **Monitor with Tensorboard** (optional)